sc0h0/efx2026hiring/README.md

 ## Context

-You are working as a junior analyst in a collections analytics team.
+You are working as a data analyst in a collections analytics team.

 When an account becomes overdue, it may be placed with a debt collection agency.
 The business wants to understand how quickly money is recovered after placement and whether recovery differs across customer or account segments.